siddolo/Alt9SoftSerial/README.md

-Tested with the [Arduino IDE](http://arduino.cc/en/main/software#toc1) 1.5.x on a copule of [Arduino Pro Mini](http://arduino.cc/en/Main/ArduinoBoardProMini) boards at 8 and 16 Mhz 6 Mhzpin 8 for TX and pin 9 for RX).
+Tested with the [Arduino IDE](http://arduino.cc/en/main/software#toc1) 1.5.x on a copule of [Arduino Pro Mini](http://arduino.cc/en/Main/ArduinoBoardProMini) boards at 8 and 16 Mhz (use pin 8 for TX and pin 9 for RX).

 Should work on any Arduino-compatible board with an ATmega328 and, in theory, on any board supported by